mumoshu/node-detacher/README.md

 - Pods being evicted by `draino` gradually stops receiving traffic through the problematic node's NodePorts
 - Pod grace period passes and pods gets terminated.
 - The node gets terminated.
 As the pods are already terminated and the node is not receiving traffic from LBs, it incurs no downtime.

+### With `type: LoadBalancer` services

+`node-detacher` allows you to gracefully terminate your nodes without down time due to that `cluster-autoscaler` and `draino` and other Kubernetes controllers and operators are doesn't interoprate with ELBs which is necessary for `externalTrafficPolicy: Local` services.

+### With `type: NodePort` services

+`node-detacher` allows you to gracefully terminate your nodes without down time due to that `cluster-autoscaler` and `draino` and other Kubernetes controllers and operators are doesn't interoprate with ELBs which is necessary for `externalTrafficPolicy: Local` services.

+> Why prefer `NodePort` over `LoadBalancer` type services in the first place?
+>
+> `NodePort` allows you to:
+>
+> - Avoid recreating ELB/ALB/NLB when you recreate the Kubernetes cluster
+>   - There's no need to pre-warn your ELB before switching huge production traffic from the old to the new cluster anymore.
+>   - There's no need to wait for DNS to propagate changes in your endpoint that directs the traffic to the LB anymore.

 ## Algorithm